annalisa144/reverdecer/_posts/2018-08-07-were-stuck.md

 [![](/images/prowler_trailer_.jpg){:width="60%"}](/images/prowler_trailer.jpg)

 We learned we didn't like moving the trailer from place to place.
 Packing safely and getting hitched up was a chore, and driving the whole set was stressful.
 We didn't want to travel with our travel trailer.
+We took a couple memorable road trips while we figured that out, but somehow I've deleted the photos.
+You can see some in [this cheesy vacation video](https://youtube.com/watch?v=AYUnFSFkwec)) though!

-So we downsized to the van.
+After two years we downsized to the van.

 [![](/images/vent_.jpg){:width="60%"}](/images/vent.jpg)